 Fat Bikes have tires 3.8” inches to 5”+ wide.
 The width of the tires allows for very low air pressure and more traction.
 (These tires can be run as low as 3 PSI.)
 This means the tires can easily float over snow and sand while also providing incredible traction on dirt.

 Fat bikes are usually found with no suspension, especially if the intent is to run the bike in the snow.
 These bikes are also popular on singletrack.
 Most riders find that the low pressure and high volume of the tires provide enough suspension to absorb bumps in the trail.
 Fat bikes with front suspension and full-suspension are available.
 The geometry on a fat bike is neutral to give the bike predictable handling over a variety of terrain, making them great for riders who want one bike to do it all.

 All-Mountain, or Enduro Bikes, can be thought of as the big brother to trail bikes.
 These bikes have received more attention as the enduro race format has grown, and as local trails have started to feature more technical options.
 In enduro events, you still have to climb to the top of the hill or mountain, but only the downhill sections are timed, and these sections are often steep, fast, and technical.
 These bikes are also popular for riders that want a bike to take laps in the bike park, hitting technical terrain, drops, and jumps, while enjoying the luxury of a chairlift to get up the hill one day, and pedaling up it the next.

-All-Mountain bike typically feature front and rear suspension with 140mm to 170mm of travel.
+All-Mountain bikes typically feature front and rear suspension with 140mm to 170mm of travel.
 The 27.5 (650b) wheel size is now the most common, though 29er wheels are also found.
 The geometry on an All-Mountain bike favors descending with slacker headtube angles to slow the steering, and longer wheelbases and low bottom bracket heights to add stability.
 (A slacker headtube means the wheel is further out in front of the rider.)